Ahmed-Elsaka/DIO-Configurator/README.md

 ### How To run script

-To run script you have to run this command after installing required packages
+To run script you have to run this command after installing required packages The script read from file or store in file in the same Folder that have the script
 ```
 python Dio_splashWindow.py
 ```